tmtsoftware/esw/docs/src/main/scripts/dsl/constructs/blocking.md

 For any IO bound operations follow these steps:

-1. Create a new function and mark that with `suspend` keyword
+1. Create a new function and mark that with `suspend` keyword.
-2. Wrap function body inside `blockingIo` utility function
+1. Wrap function body inside `blockingIo` utility function.
+1. Call the new function.
+Wrap it in an `async` block to run it in the background.

-Following example demonstrate writing IO bound operation, In this example `BufferredReader.readLine()` is IO bound and takes more than few seconds to finish.
+The following example demonstrates writing IO bound operation.
+In this example the method `BufferredReader.readLine()` is IO bound and takes more than few seconds to finish.
+We wrap it in another method, `readMessage` and mark it with the `suspend` keyword.

 Kotlin
 :   @@snip [io-bound.kt](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/blocking/blocking.kt) { #io-bound-function }

-Following shows, usage of the above io heavy function in main sequencer script
+The following shows the usage of the above IO heavy function in main sequencer script, again in two ways: in main script flow and also using an `async` block to execute in the background.

 Kotlin
 :   @@snip [IOIntensiveScript.kts](../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/blocking/IOBoundScript.kts) { #io-bound-call }

-## Recommendations/Best Practices
+## Sleep

-- Create separate kotlin (.kt) file/files and maintain all the CPU/IO bound blocking tasks their
-- Creating separate file/files makes sure you accidentally don't access/modify mutable state present within the script
-- Call these functions from script
-- Wrap calling these function inside `async` block if you want to run them in parallel

-## How does it work behind the scenes?

-`blockingCpu` or `blockingIo` construct underneath uses different thread pools than the main script thread.

-This means, accessing/updating mutable variables defined in sequencer script is not thread safe from these functions and should be avoided.

-You can read more about these patterns of blocking [here](https://elizarov.medium.com/blocking-threads-suspending-coroutines-d33e11bf4761)
+There may be cases where you simply need to pause execution of your script for a specific amount of time.
+Using a traditional
+`sleep` or `wait` command performs as expects, pausing the executing thread, but due to the nature of the Active Object, these block background handlers as well.
+Therefore, the Kotlin Coroutine package provides a method, `delay`, that should be used to prevent this blocking.
+Like `sleep`, `delay` takes the number of milliseconds to pause as an argument.